joesundell/joesundell/README.md

 ## 🔬 Research Focus

-My dissertation examines the **adoption of universal free school meals in Arkansas** and its downstream effects on healthcare utilization and grade progression.
-More broadly, my PhD work has focused on how policy related to food security and resource access affects physical and mental health outcomes across the lifespan.
+My dissertation examines the adoption of universal free school meals in Arkansas and its downstream effects on healthcare utilization and grade progression.
+More broadly, my PhD work has focused on how policy related to food security and resource scarcity access affects physical and mental health outcomes across the lifespan.

 ---